etsangsplk/registry-oauth-server/COMPARE.md

 # Docker Registry authn/authz

 This document is a summary of the state of tooling for authenticating and authorizing use of a Docker registry (v2).
-This is not an exhaustive guide, but covers popular tooling and approaches right now.
+This is not an exhaustive guide, but covers popular **self-hosted** tooling and approaches right now.

 |Project|authn|authz|audit|ease of use|web interface|